colorizenl/colorize-java-commons/readme.md

 - assists in creating and sending HTTP requests
 - an animation framework that includes scheduling and keyframe animation
-- a REST API framework for servlets
+- a REST API framework that can be used in both servlets and other types of web app environments
 - automatic logger configuration
 - a component library for Swing applications
 - working with Apple's Property List file format